St. Martin's inclusive Episcopal identity informs our community and culture.

 Our Episcopal identity in practice:

-• The full community gathers each week for Monday Mustang Meeting to share our school prayer and Mission Statement and to explore examples of our monthly virtues.
+- The full community gathers regularly on Fridays for Mustang Rally to share our school prayer and Mission Statement and to explore examples of our monthly virtues.

-• St. Martin's is a member of the National Association of Episcopal Schools which provides principles and framework for our school and parish community.
-Our relationship with St. Martin's Episcopal Church is a distiguishing feature of our parish day school established by the Church in 1957.
+- St. Martin's is a member of the National Association of Episcopal Schools which provides principles and framework for our school and parish community.
+Our relationship with St. Martin's Episcopal Church is a distinguishing feature of our parish day school established by the Church in 1957.